jerclarke/dhammapada/dhammapada-comparative.md

 like a cowherd counting the cattle of //
 	       others, //
 he has no share in the contemplative life.

+**[JER]** One who can recite many teachings, but is heedless, and doesn't do what they say, is like a cowherd who counts the cows of others, they do not share in the benefits of monastic life.

 ### 20 Dvesahayakabhikkhu Vatthu